arosetti/openmm_engine/README.md

 Comments
 ========
-This is one of my first python project.
+This is one of my first python projects.

 Don't be shocked if you find the code horrorific, I don't know the language very well. ( I know C/C++ )